kaizen-ai/kaizenflow/sorrentum_sandbox/README.md

   > docker_build.sh
   ```
 - Building the container takes a few minutes
-- There can be warnings but as long as the build process terminates with:
+- There can be warnings but it's fine as long as the build process terminates
+  with something along the lines of:
   ```
   Successfully built a7ca17283abb
   Successfully tagged sorrentum/sorrentum:latest